 The most common reason behind NHR rejections is a failure to provide enough supporting evidence.
 You might be required to prove that you have not been a tax resident in Portugal within the past five years.
 This means submitting further evidence proving that you have been a tax resident in another country.

-NHR Status for US Citizens
+NHR Regime for US Citizens

 US citizens can certainly apply for the scheme.
 Anyone who meets the requirements can request NHR status.
-You must live abroad, not have been a resident in Portugal within the last five years, and want to move to Portugal.
-To be considered a resident, you must remain in the country for 183 days a year or have your primary home there.
+You must live abroad, not have been a resident in Portugal within the last five years and want to move to Portugal.

-NHR Status for UK Citizens
+NHR Regime for UK Citizens

-FAQs about Portugal's NHR Tax Regime
+Frequenty Asked Questions about Portugal's NHR Tax Regime

 What if my income is paid in another country?